ssdaniel24/limnoria-gigachat/README.md

 ## Commands

 *Note: user must have capability "gigachat" to use plugin (plugin provides default anti-capability "-gigachat" to prevent possible abuse).
-See [Limnoria documentation about capabilities](https://docs.limnoria.net/use/capabilities.html#default)*
+Just enter `admin capability add gigachat user` to give it him (see [Limnoria documentation about capabilities](https://docs.limnoria.net/use/capabilities.html#default)).*

 - `msg <text>` sends given text to the AI and prints its answer: